 What Is AWS SQS?

-Simple Queue Service (SQS) is one of Amazon’s services.
+Simple Queue Service (SQS) is one of Amazon’s oldest services.
 It provides a durable and secure hosted queue.
 You can decouple distributed software systems and integrate them with their components.

 The AWS SQS service has common constructs.
 You can use any programming language to access the generic web service API that AWS SQS provides.